 2.3.1 A copy of date of Birth Certificate.

-2.3.2 A transfer certificate if the pupil studied in a different school.
-(STD: 2-6)
+2.3.2 A transfer certificate or official letter (where relevant) if the pupil studied in a different school.
+(STD: 2-6).

-4.1 The Secretary will ensure that the test papers are photocopied and the venue is ready for testing to be carried out on the stipulated day.
+4.1 The Deputy Head Academic's Office will ensure that the test papers are photocopied and the venue is ready for testing to be carried out on the stipulated day.